illinoistech-itm/jhajek/itmo-453/mp1/Readme.md

   * https://dl.grafana.com/oss/release/grafana_7.3.6_amd64.deb
 * Install Collectd and the default plugins in the week-12 sample code folder for Graphite (includes the carbon process monitor)
 * Configure the write_riemann.conf collectd plugin to send metrics to Riemannb
+  * Change the nodename in the write_riemann.conf to graphiteb
 * Configure carbon.conf Relay Line Receiver and Pickle interface to listen on the systems public IP address
 * Overwrite the default files using the graphite configuration files provided in week-09 folder
 * Stop the default carbon-cache and carbon-relay@1 services and overwrite them with the default services files provided in the week-09/services directory